toolisticon/pogen4selenium/README.md

 # Features

 - generates page object class implementations based on annotated interfaces
-- page objects support inheritance - interfaces can extend multiple other interfaces and will inherit all of their elements and methods
+- page objects support mixins - interfaces can extend multiple other interfaces and will inherit all of their elements and methods
 - generates extraction data class implementations base on annotated interfaces.
 - actions like clicking of elements or writing to input fields can be configured via annotations
 - the api enforces creation of a fluent api that improves writing of tests.
 Doing assertions or executing of custom code is also embedded into this fluent api

 # Restrictions

 The project is still in development, so it currently just supports a few Actions like clicking or writing to input fields.
-Other Actions will be added in the near future.
+Other Actions will be added in the near future or can be easily integrated via an SPI.

 Please create an issue, if you need specific action to be implemented.
 Usually it will be included shortly after ;)